How to Delay an Eviction in Michigan

 Comply With the Demand for Rent, If Possible

 If you are being evicted for not paying rent, then your demand for rent will state how much you owe and how long you have to pay in full.
-If you comply with the demand by paying all the rent due and owing, then, in Michigan, the landlord must not proceed with the eviction (see MCL § 600.5714).
+If you comply with the demand by paying all the rent due and owing, then, in Michigan, the landlord must not proceed with the eviction.

-If you are not able to pay the rent within the time period stated in the notice, then you should talk to your landlord.
-For example, maybe you can't pay the rent in full within the seven-day period, but you could by the end of the month.
-You should talk to your landlord to see if you can arrange to pay later.
-If your landlord agrees to terms that are different from the demand, then you should get the agreement in writing.
+If you aren't able to pay the rent within the time period stated in the notice, try talking to your landlord.
+For example, if you can't pay the rent in full within the seven-day period, but you could by the end of the month, let your landlord know and see if they might agree to a one-time extension.
+If your landlord agrees to your proposal (or you reach another arrangement), be sure to get it in writing.

 Attend the Eviction Hearing